-Computer-assisted translation tools are a great example of how translation technologies have come a long way in the past decade.
+Computer-Assisted Translation tools are an excellent example of how translation technologies have come a long way in the past decade.
 Translators today have many technologies at their disposal to help them with their work.
 Here is a list of the most widely used ones.

 Computer-Assisted Translation Tools and Translation Memories

-LinguiScience works with the most up-to-date computer-assisted translation tools on the market.
-We have recently upgraded to SDL Trados Studio 2017, which provides the following benefits to our customers:
+LinguiScience works with the most up-to-date computer-assisted translation (CAT) tools on the market.
+It is important to note that these CAT tools are not be mistaken with machine translation such as Google Translate; they are tools that help translators be more efficient.
+We have recently upgraded to the world’s most trusted computer-assisted translation tool, SDL Trados Studio 2019, which provides the following benefits to our customers:

 - Consistent terminology throughout all documents.
 This is in part due to the sharing of translation memories by freelancers within the industry.